indiebuildinganton-gif/pleeno-monorepo/docs/epics.md

-**And** the invitation link expires after 7 days **And** the invited user can complete registration with the link **And** the new user is automatically associated with my agency **And** I can specify their role (Agency Admin or Agency User) during invitation
+**And** the invitation link expires after 7 days **And** the invited user can complete registration with the link **And** the new user is automatically associated with my agency **And** I can assign specific tasks from a master task list (e.g., data entry, document verification, payment processing) by ticking checkboxes
+**And** the invitation email includes a unique link showing only their assigned tasks **And** I can modify task assignments for existing users at any time **And** all changes to user profiles and task assignments are logged with: who made the change, what was changed, and timestamp

 **Prerequisites:** Story 2.1

 **Technical Notes:**
-- Create invitations table: id, agency_id, email, role, token, expires_at, invited_by, used_at
+- Create invitations table: id, agency_id, email, token, expires_at, invited_by, used_at
+- Create master_tasks table: id, task_name, task_code, description, created_at
+- Create user_task_assignments table: id, user_id, task_id, assigned_at, assigned_by
+- Create audit_log table: id, entity_type, entity_id, user_id, action, changes_json, created_at
 - Implement API route: POST /api/invitations
+- Implement API route: POST /api/users/{id}/tasks (assign/revoke tasks)
 - Generate secure invitation tokens (UUID or signed JWT)
-- Send invitation email via SendGrid/Resend
+- Send invitation email via SendGrid/Resend with personalized task link
 - Create /accept-invitation/[token] page for signup completion
 - Validate invitation before allowing registration
+- Implement audit logging for all profile changes (email, phone, payment plans, task assignments)

 ---